readium/readium-css/docs/CSS17-i18n_typography.md

 Bold and italic are not always appropriate for expressing emphasis, and some scripts have their own unique ways of doing it.

-In Japanese, a sans-serif font or emphasis dots (horizontal writing) or sesame (vertical writing) may be used to express emphasis.
+In Japanese, a sans-serif font, or emphasis dots (horizontal writing) and sesame (vertical writing) may be used to express emphasis.

 In the Amharic Script (Ethiopic), underlines, larger text or a different color may be used to express emphasis.